osilander/203.311/Week8/Week8.md

 Once again, this is a two part analysis for the week 8 Portfolio analysis.
 This will result in a figure with a part A and a part B.  In the section above, the code and principles described are what you need for this Portfolio analysis.
 You will have to apply them to the conditions and files listedin the sections below.
 The code requirement, images and figure legends from this Week's analysis are as previously described.

-#### Part A

-In the "Visualising data in different ways" sectikon above, for the "Heatmaps", we worked with an example file - _`XXXX`_ - to understand and build the code to generate a heatmap that is readable in terms of numbers involved to easily visualise.
+In the "Visualising data in different ways" sectikon above, for the "Heatmaps", we worked with an example file - _`500k_Cutoff1000.txt`_ - to understand and build the code to generate a heatmap that is readable in terms of numbers involved to easily visualise.
 In this part, I would like you to choose on one the following combinations to visualise how the taxonomic classification varies based on searching algorithm and database:

-- combination X: file _`XXXX`_ and taxonomic classification _`XXXX`_
+- combination 1: file _`500k_Cutoff10.txt`_ and taxonomic classification _`__Chitinophagia__`_
-- combination X: file _`XXXX`_ and taxonomic classification _`XXXX`_
+- combination 2: file _`500k_Cutoff1.txt`_ and taxonomic classification _`__Rhodobacter__`_
-- combination X: file _`XXXX`_ and taxonomic classification _`XXXX`_
+- combination 3: file _`500k_Cutoff1.txt`_ and taxonomic classification _`__Methanomicrobiales__`_

 As with the code above, you are required to trim out the constant part of the taxonomic name to reduce the length of classification name.
+Please use the exact search term above, otherwise you will get fat more data and your plot will look very complex.

 #### Part B

-In the "Visualising data in different ways" sectikon above, for the "UpSet plots", we worked with an example file - _`XXXX`_ - to understand the relationship between the databases, and how these overlap.
-In this part, I would like you to choose on one the following combinations to visualise how the number of times a taxonomic result varies based on searching algorithm and database:
+In the "Visualising data in different ways" sectikon above, for the "UpSet plots", we worked with an example file - _`500k_Cutoff1000.txt`_ - to understand the relationship between the databases, and how these overlap.
+In this part, I would like you to choose on one the following file s to visualise how the number of times a taxonomic result varies based on searching algorithm and database:

-- combination X: file _`XXXX`_ and taxonomic classification _`XXXX`_
-- combination X: file _`XXXX`_ and taxonomic classification _`XXXX`_
-- combination X: file _`XXXX`_ and taxonomic classification _`XXXX`_
+- file 1: file _`500k_Cutoff10.txt`_
+- file 2: file _`500k_Cutoff1.txt`_

 ---